leah-massey/CV/README.md

 ## Leah Massey

-Hello there 👋🏻 I'm a detail oriented, Full Stack Software Engineer, trained at the prestigious Makers Academy.
-I'm interested in roles where I can continue to hone my craft within a company that celebrates both creativity and productivity.
+Hello there 👋🏻 I'm a detail oriented, Software Engineer, trained at the prestigious Makers Academy.
+I'm currently looking for my first role in tech.
+I'm interested in positions where I can continue to hone my craft within a company that celebrates both creativity and productivity.

 My resourcefulness, people-skills, eye for detail and work ethic has allowed me to work for some of the most prestigious creative companies in the world.
 I continually strive for excellence in everthing I do and find great joy in discovering and learning from masters of industry.